isc-projects/stork/doc/usage.rst

 a given set of resources and/or parameters is associated with a given DHCP client is called "host reservations."

-A host reservation consists of one or more DHCP identifers used to associate the reservation with a client, e.g. MAC address, DUID, or client identifier;
+A host reservation consists of one or more DHCP identifiers used to associate the reservation with a client, e.g. MAC address, DUID, or client identifier;
 and a collection of resources and/or parameters to be returned to the client if the client's DHCP message is associated with the host reservation by one